McDonn117/McDonn117/README.md

 - 👋 Hi, I’m @McDonn117
 - 👀 I’m interested in (almost) everything coding: Web Development, Mobile App Development and Machine Learning.
-But I mostly just play PC and Mobile games, Netflix, etc.
+But aside from work and study, I mostly just play PC and Mobile games, Netflix, etc.
 - 🌱 I’m currently learning React and Next JS.
 - 💞️ I’m looking to collaborate with anyone who will help me with my learning journey and become a full-time front-end developer at a good company.
 - 📫 How to reach me: You can message me here on Github and I'll send you more details.